-Each instillation deployed by Drowning Sculpture touches on themes of hope and despair, emotions close to the hearts of conservation biologists and any environmentalist concerned about the rapid deterioration of ecosystems across the globe.
-When I became a reef conservation biologist and Conservation Diver instructor in 2014, it became self-evident that despite the incredible work being done by my colleagues, much of it was happening in darkness.
+Each instillation deployed by Drowning Sculpture draws from my personal mythology and touches on themes of hope and despair, emotions close to the hearts of conservation biologists and any environmentalist concerned about the rapid deterioration of ecosystems across the globe.
+When I became a reef conservation biologist and Conservation Diver instructor in 2014, it was jarringly apparent that despite the incredible work being done in the field of coral reef conservation, much of it was happening in darkness.

 Many conservation efforts and conservationists are finding themselves in similar circumstances, where the work being done simply isn’t reaching an audience large enough to have any meaningful impact beyond the local habitats that they find themselves working in.
 Without widespread support, much of the interest and funding that this work would otherwise receive is lost.
 These incredible attempts at salvaging what natural beauty we have left on our planet end up disappearing into the backdrop of noise on media platforms that largely focus on stories that draw our attention away from what truly matters – the environments that allowed us to evolve and exist in the first place.